TNTurnerLab/ACES/README.md

 **<span style="text-decoration:underline;"><a name="HOWRUN"><h3>HOW TO RUN</h3></a></span>**

-User will need to download all genome files, provide a fasta file in which they will use as a query file, and desginate a threshold value.
+User will need to download all genome files, provide a fasta file in which they will use as a query file, and designate a threshold value.

-PLEASE MAKE SURE YOU HAVE READ SECTION [User Required Script Files For Pipeline Execution](#USER_REQUIRED):
+PLEASE MAKE SURE YOU HAVE READ SECTION [User Required Script Files for Pipeline Execution] (#USER_REQUIRED):

 BEFORE EXECUTION:

 USERS query Files:
-	This is an empty folder generated for user to store all their input query files that will be ran currently or at a later time.
+	This is an empty folder generated for user to store all their input query files that will be ran currently or later.
 This is an optional folder however, if user decides to call file outside of this folder, they must include fill path to that file in config.json - "[query](#query)".